Code-Institute-Submissions/MS2-remoteworking-london/README.md

         - The user can easily navigate to the 'contact' page and submit a quick message to the site owner.
 Form validation is in place to prevent spam messaging from automated bots.
             - The form can be tested by entering numerical information in the 'first name' and 'last name' fields.
 On submit, the form should prevent posting and return an error notice to users.
             - The email field validation can also be tested by entering a string without an '@' symbol.
 If the user clicks 'submit' the form will not post and return field validation error to the user.
             - The subject, message and terms fields are also set to required.
 This can be tested by attempting to submit the form without these fields completed.
-The form will not submit and return a 'field' required error to the user.
+The form will not submit and return a 'field required' error to the user.
             - Once the 'first/last name' fields contains only alpha characters and the email field contains the '@' symbol, the form will successfully submit, showing the 'thank you' page.
            <a name="form-flow"></a>